The architecture of production

 Sets direction, pace, and structure

-Feeds “Needs” and signals what must be provisioned
+Feeds Needs and balances supply of what must be provisioned across the production systems of interest

 Production enablers (upper right)